RiverArchitect/RA_wiki/wiki/main_page.md

     -   Re-compile the flow depth and velocity maps (re-run 2D model) with the modified DEM.

-    -   Verify the suitability of the modified DEM (e.g., barrier height to ensure flood safety and habitat suitability with the [[SHArC]] module); if the verification show weaknesses adapt the terraforming and re-compile the flow depth and velocity maps until terraforming is satisfactory.
+    -   Verify the suitability of the modified DEM (e.g., barrier height to ensure flood safety and habitat suitability with the <a href="SHArC">SHArC</a> module); if the verification show weaknesses adapt the terraforming and re-compile the flow depth and velocity maps until terraforming is satisfactory.

-    -   Use the *[[VolumeAssessment]]* module (Morphology tab) to compare pre- (initial) and post-project (modified) DEMs for determining required excavation and fill volumes.
+    -   Use the *<a href="VolumeAssessment">VolumeAssessment</a>* module (Morphology tab) to compare pre- (initial) and post-project (modified) DEMs for determining required excavation and fill volumes.

 8. Apply the [*LifespanDesign*][3] module to [vegetation plantings](River-design-features#plants) and [(other) bioengineering features](River-design-features#bioeng) based on the terraformed DEM (or the original / initial DEM if no terraforming applies).